FaridaAdamuMagaji/module-4/README.md

 ## overview
-The Flower Delivery Website is an e-commerce platform that allows users to browse, select, and order flowers for delivery.
+The Flower Delivery Website is an e-commerce platform that allows users to browse, select, and order flowers for delivery created using node.js and express.js.
 The website provides a seamless shopping experience with a user-friendly interface, various flower arrangements, and secure checkout options.

 ## Presentation <a name="Presentation"></a>